Safeguarding Research

 Provincial Guidelines

 Ontario is implementing steps to ensure that national and provincial security within our world-class research ecosystem is of the utmost priority.
-The Ministry of Colleges and Universities has released the Ministry of Colleges and Universities, Research Excellence and Security (MCURES) Research Security Guidelines for Ontario Research Funding Programs
+The Ministry of Colleges and Universities has released the Research Security Guidelines for Ontario Research Funding Programs.

-- Disclosure of collaborations with organisations of concern AND involvement with foreign entities
+- Disclosure of collaborations with organizations of concern AND involvement with foreign entities: This is broader than STRAC—you need to disclose all foreign entity involvement, not just NRO affiliations.

 Risk Mitigation: Protecting Your Research